+January 2021

-Originally published in January 2021 The way employees perform their work impacts an organization.
+The way employees perform their work impacts an organization.
 Nowhere is this more evident than in the public sector, where employees deliver mission-critical services.
 Approaching development strategically reflects a result that reaches beyond the employee and to the organization's performance.

 One of the top priorities for public sector employers is the retention of employees.
 Research reveals employees who have opportunities to develop are more likely to remain employed.
 Development drives retention.
-With this in mind, the Mississippi State Personnel Board (MSPB) offers the Professional Development Plan found in the appendix of this document.
+With this in mind, the Mississippi State Personnel Board (MSPB) revised the Individual Development Plan (IDP), which was part of the Performance Development System (PDS) used from January 15, 2013 - December 31, 2019, and moved it to talent development effective January 1, 2021.

-This Guide provides an overview of talent development and development planning with templates for coordinating individual professional development with specific agency needs.
+This Guide provides an overview of talent development and development planning with templates for coordinating individual development with specific agency needs.
 Training is available on the resources provided in this Guide through MSPB's Office of Training and Development.
 The Guide and templates are available at www.mspb.ms.gov.